 Project Management Training Opportunities

-One of the important services offered by the Central East LHIN PMO is the coordination of project management training for health service provider employees and planning partner teams.
+One of the important services offered by the Central East LHIN is the coordination of project management training for health service provider employees and planning partner teams.
 Training is a key strategy to improve project management capacity throughout the Central East LHIN.

 Project Management is seen as a key method for organizing and completing work in a complex healthcare environment characterized by multiple organizations learning to collaborate around matters that are subject to almost continual change.
 The following are the major reasons why the Central East LHIN and health service providers are conducting project management training.